5 Hidden Market Towns in Provence You Must Visit (only a train ride away from Paris)

 For those who enjoy hiking, the surrounding hills offer plenty of opportunities for exploration.
 The Forêt de Cèdres, a nearby forest of ancient cedar trees, is a great place to take a peaceful walk and immerse yourself in nature.
 From the forest, you’ll be treated to panoramic views of the Luberon valley, making it an ideal spot to relax and take in the beauty of the region.

 The panoramic views from Saint-Saturnin-lès-Apt are breathtaking, with the Luberon mountains rising in the distance.
 The village’s olive trees and vineyards are a vital part of its identity, and you’ll see them stretching across the landscape as far as the eye can see.
-For those looking to experience the true essence of Provence, Saint-Saturnin-lès-Apt offers an authentic, immersive experience that feels both peaceful and enriching.
+For those looking to experience the true essence of Provence, Saint-Saturnin-lès-Apt is the place.

 If you have the time, take a short drive to the nearby village of Apt, which is known for its colorful Provençal market, one of the largest in the region.
 Here, you’ll find even more local produce, as well as handmade goods and artisanal crafts that are perfect for taking home as souvenirs.
 Apt is also a great base for exploring the surrounding area, with plenty of opportunities for hiking, cycling, and exploring the Luberon’s many natural wonders.